 Barns in Jackson and Clinton Counties will be on tour Saturday, June 10, and Sunday, June 11 from 9 a.m. to 5 p.m.
 The self-guided tour, sponsored by the Iowa Barn Foundation, is free and opened to the public.

 The annual June Iowa Barn Foundation area tour highlights barns in different counties each year.

 A picnic lunch will be served at noon on Saturday at the farm of Dan and Jolene Witt, which the Witts purchased in 1980.
 Jolene writes, "Our address is 4010 220th Street, Clinton IA.
 We are in Clinton County two miles east of Elvira or 4 miles west of 19th St and the Parkway in Clinton.
 Coming from Hwy 30, take the Low Moor/Elvira exit and go north to the town of Elvira, then go 2 miles east to arrive at the Witt Farm."

-Reservations for the picnic can be made by sending a check for $10, made out to the Iowa Barn Foundation, to: Ann Harvey, 3835 34th Street, Des Moines, IA 50310.
+Reservations for the picnic can be made by sending a check for $10 per meal, made out to the Iowa Barn Foundation, to: Ann Harvey, 3835 34th Street, Des Moines, IA 50310.

 DYAS OCTAGON BARN (Photo by Lavonne House)

 Dyas Octagonal Barn was built by Edward Samuel Dyas in 1920.
 His father, Robert, developed the land he called Christian Valley into five farms, one for each son.
 The land was known as "The E.S.
 Dyas and Sons Riverview Farms".
 The barn is 50-feet in diameter.
 The roof with its central cedar silo is self-supporting.
 The barn is on the National Register of Historic Places (see NRHP web page).